Catherine O'Neill, Countess of Tyrone: Flight of the Earls

-In September 1607, facing potential arrest for treasonous activities, Catherine's husband made a "snap decision" to leave Ireland for continental Europe, along with ninety of his followers.
+In September 1607, potentially facing arrest for treasonous activities, Catherine's husband made a "snap decision" to leave Ireland for continental Europe, along with ninety of his followers.
 He arrived at their Dungannon residence, collected Catherine and sent out messengers to gather their three children.
 Shane and Brian arrived in time, but five-year-old Conn, who was living with his foster-family, could not be located.
 O'Neill "sought him diligently, but... was overtaken with shortness of time."

 Catherine was reluctant to leave her life in Ireland, and particularly upset by Conn's absence.
 According to an English account of their departure, "the countess being exceedingly weary slipped down from her horse and weeping said she could go no further."
 O'Neill responded by threatening her with his sword "if she did not pass on with him and put on a more cheerful countenance".

 Catherine ultimately accompanied her husband and two sons into exile.
 Conditions on their boat were extremely poor, with the noblewomen on the boat especially troubled by the harsh journey.
 They arrived in France, not Spain as expected, due to storms; they then made their way north to the Spanish Netherlands.
 Many of the noblewomen were compelled to leave their children behind in St Anthony's College, Leuven, under the supervision of the Franciscans.
 Catherine reluctantly left Shane and Brian in Leuven, then continued with her husband to Rome.

 For part of the journey, the women had to abandon their coaches and travel through the harsh winter on horseback.
 For a well-educated, high-born noble such as Catherine, her new circumstances would have been extremely upsetting and isolating.
 In Rome, the couple received a small pension from Pope Paul V.

 Lord Deputy Arthur Chichester placed Conn in the custody of English officer Sir Tobias Caulfeild.
 Caulfeild received a warrant allowing him to seize Catherine's goods "in consideration that [Caulfeild] had kept the child in his own care, and found him in meat and drink".